-Six useful tips that will re-shape your hotel mini-bar into a premium experience, further upgrading your accommodation experience and increasing your upselling10 mins read
+Six useful tips that will transform your hotel mini-bar into a premium experience, further upgrading the accommodation style and increasing upselling.10 mins read

 Although it is one of the most outdated room services, hotel mini-bars have proven to be a great way for a property to increase its revenue and enhance its overall guest experience.
 On the other hand, the management and operation of a mini-bar require significantly extra time, which most small and medium hotels do not possess.
 In order to sustain a mini-bar, which will be attractive to the customer, excellent inventory management skills, proper ordering flow, constantly updated consumption reports, and thorough cleaning are required.

 Due to the above, many hotels have stopped paying attention to this facility, while some have even abolished it from their services.
 However, the fact that mini bars are an excellent source of extra income for any hotel still holds true, while it is still crucial for a truly upgraded room experience.
 At this point, the key question of this article comes forth: how can you enhance your mini-bar into a premium experience for your guests?

 Below, we have picked a selection of smart ideas and solutions that mainly concern upgrading the mini-bar experience, which can be applied to any type of hotel, improving its accommodation experience, and increasing the Upselling.

 Include high-quality wines in your mini-bar, but also invest in a special Wine Preserver, that will keep wines at the right temperature, maintaining them fresh for longer periods